-Here sisters prepare all the favorite dishes of their brother and some of them are Carrot pudding, Indian Cashewnut fudge – Kaju katli, besan laddoo, besan burfi, rice pudding, etc. Basically things made up of pure ghee, dry fruits, gram flour, milk, and butter are preferred for the festival.
+Here sisters prepare all the favorite dishes of their brother especially the desserts, some of them are Carrot pudding, Indian Cashewnut fudge – Kaju katli, besan laddoo, besan burfi, rice pudding, etc. Basically things made up of pure ghee, dry fruits, gram flour, milk, and butter are preferred for the festival.

 The festival is celebrated to mark the birth of Lord Krishna. since Lord Krishna’s birth has a lot of importance and significance according to Hindu Mythology, the festival is made with great pomp and show. it is said that he was fond of the delicacy, that he would often steal it from the Gopis.
 Well, this is the reason that Dairy specialties are considered so auspicious when it comes to Janmashtami Food Items.
 Peda, Makhan Mishri, and Panjeeri are made on the occasion to please the Lord almighty in almost all households.

-A special kind of charnamrit made of water, sugar, buttermilk garnished with pistachios and serve ice cold during this festival.
+As also a ritual at all temples special kind of charnamrit – (holy water) made of water, sugar, buttermilk garnished with pistachios and serve ice cold during this festival.
 Along with this Makhan Mishri – butter mixed in crystallized sugar lumps, milk and honey, Coconut laddoo, Shrikhand, yellow sweet rice, rice pudding, semolina pudding and various types of fruits are the highlights of the festival.

 Since the festival does not have a peculiar kind of food item related to it so dishes made up of lentils, cheese, chickpea, lots of vegetables, and pure ghee are made and enjoyed.
 For desserts, the use of cinnamon is a must in the recipe along with khoya – a form of milk and cheese, coconut and semolina puddings are made and served.
 The festival marks the start of Diwali season in Punjab.